Dodgers vs. Padres Player Props Betting Odds

 Freeman Stats

-- Freeman has 12 doubles, seven home runs, 19 walks and 20 RBI (47 total hits).
-He has swiped five bases.
+- Freeman has 49 hits with 13 doubles, seven home runs, 20 walks and 20 RBI.
+He's also stolen five bases.

-- Freeman hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .238 with two doubles, two home runs, two walks and six RBI.
+- Freeman hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .368 with three doubles, two home runs, three walks and six RBI.

 Freeman Recent Games